What to Expect When Renting a Home Overseas

 There is a tremendous host-nation tax avoidance program for eligible DoD personnel residing off base, titled UTAP.
 Under the Statute of Forces Agreement (SOFA), which is negotiated between host nations and the U.S. Government, many overseas locations allow U.S. Armed Forces members, both military and civilian, to receive tax-free delivery of gas, electricity, and water.

 As overseas taxes are considerably higher than the U.S. (in Germany for example, electricity is taxed at 19%, water at 7%), the UTAP program can save you hundreds over the course of a year.

-You must apply for the UTAP exemption (it’s not automatic) with the designated base agency (usually the tax or housing office) to receive relief.
+You must apply for the UTAP exemption, as it’s not automatic, with the designated base agency (usually the tax or housing office) to receive relief.
 Additionally, utilities must be metered under the sponsor/eligible DoD personnel’s name in order to apply.
-This is a prime reason NOT to have utilities metered under your landlord’s name, as you can save more money having the utilities in your own name.
+This is a prime reason not to have utilities metered under your landlord’s name, as you can save more money having the utilities in your own name (more about this below).
 Learn more about how this exemption works, with local in-country information on both Germany and Italy’s UTAP programs.